bitfocusas/product-companion-cloud/docs/1_gettingstarted/1_beta.md

 ## Subscription product

-This will end up as a subscription based product once we're satisfied the testing.
+This will end up as a subscription based product once we're satisfied with the testing.